 The annual peak season, characterized by heightened demand and accelerated order fulfillment, often challenges businesses.
 Traditional warehousing models struggle to keep pace, leading to stockouts and delays, especially with inaccurate demand forecasts.
 Flexible warehousing offers a dynamic, on-demand solution, providing unparalleled agility, cost-effectiveness, and strategic advantage.
 This “pay-as-you-go” model allows businesses to precisely scale operations, meet fluctuating demand, maintain optimal inventory, and deliver exceptional customer experiences during critical periods.

-A staggering 99% of executives have seen their businesses face negative consequences due to decisions based on inaccurate forecasts.
+Forecasting has never been precise, but the margin for error has grown significantly.
+According to e2open’s 2024 Forecasting and Inventory Benchmark Study, pandemic-era disruptions drove forecast errors up by 11 percentage points for top-selling items, and by 21 percentage points for slower-moving products, nearly double the impact.
+The consequences compound quickly: a staggering 99% of executives have seen their businesses face negative consequences due to decisions based on inaccurate forecasts.
 Even with sophisticated models and skilled forecasters, errors persist due to various factors:

 Forecasting Error Metrics